Construction Management (Building) - Post-2023

 Students who have completed relevant paid or unpaid work within the past 18 months may be eligible to have this experience count toward the full 12-week Industrial Experience requirement, subject to approval by the Course Coordinator.
 Contact cese-peu@newcastle.edu.au to request the appropriate forms.

-You must read the Work Integrated Learning Policy, Student Conduct Rule and Code of Conduct to understand your responsibilities while completing your Industrial Experience and Work Integrated Learning Experience.
+The student guide, provided below, contains all essential information about your Industrial Experience and must be read thoroughly.
+You must also read the Work Integrated Learning Policy, Student Conduct Rule and Code of Conduct to understand your responsibilities while completing your Industrial Experience and career-ready placement.

 Industrial Experience & Course Coordinator